* Bond investor association meets with U.S. lawmakers

 For their part, mortgage bond investors are worried that the settlement will force too great of a reduction in the value of a homeowner’s primary mortgage, while leaving a so-called second lien on those properties relatively unscathed.
 Many bond investors contend second liens should be reduced by as much, if not an even greater proportional sum than a primary mortgage.

 Primary mortgages are packaged in the bonds that tend to be held by private investors like DoubleLine.
 Home equity loans and second liens are generally held on the balance sheet of the banks such as, Wells Fargo, JPMorgan Chase and Bank of America, which have agreed to the proposed settlement.

 Donovan, in earlier statements, has tried to calm the nerves of bond investors by saying principal reductions will be dealt with fairly and not unduly impair bond values.
-A HUD spokesman did not immediately respond to a request for comment.

 Bond investors said they are skeptical until they see the fine print of the deal.

 “Investors have never refused to give modifications or principal reductions where it was in the best interset of the consumer,” said Fiorillo.
 “But if you are going to use private label securities to pay the fine, we look to see a cap put on that.”

 A private label mortgage-backed security is one packaged by a bank or another financial institution that is not a government sponsored entity like Fannie Mae or Freddie Mac.